 1.Alternatively referred to as a video display terminal (VDT) and video display unit (VDU), a monitor is a device that displays video images to the user.
 A monitor is made up of circuitry, a screen, a power supply, buttons to adjust screen settings, and casing that holds all of these components.

 Like most early TVs, the first computer monitors were comprised of a CRT (Cathode Ray Tube) and a fluorescent screen.
 Today, all monitors are created using flat panel display technology, usually backlit with LEDs.
 The image to the right shows an ASUS LCD monitor.

 When was the first computer monitor invented?

 The first computer monitor was part of the Xerox Alto computer system, which was released on March 1, 1973.

 Why is a monitor an output device?

-2.Monitor is a term to describe the process of viewing or watching over someone or something.
+2.Monitor is a term used to describe the act of watching over someone or something.

-3. Used frequently with machines utilizing punch card input, a resident monitor was system software that came before, but was very similar to an operating system.
+3.A resident monitor was system software used with machines utilizing punch card input.
+Resident monitors came before, but was very similar to, an operating system.